martyw/finance/README.md

 Requirements
 ============

 Code is tested with Python 3.7.
-Needed modules not part of the sytandard release are
+Needed modules not part of the standard release are
 - sortedcontainers
 - numpy
 - scipy